setaman/vue-ellipse-progress-docs/docs/guide/options/README.md

 | **[`dot`](./dot.md)**                             | String \| Number \| Object | Accepts size, color and other styles as Number, descriptive string `"size [color]"` or object `{size [, backgroundColor, widht, borderRadius ...]}` | 0                  |
 | **[`reverse`](./reverse.md)**         | Boolean                    |                                                                                                                                                     | false              |
 | **[`data`](./data.md)**                           | Array                      | defines multiple circles, takes as values Objects with almost all props defined above                                                               |                    |

-- ### `legendClass`

-Adds class to the circles legend to give you the possibility to style it.